jedahan/kickstarter/readme.md

       backer   List a backer's backings
       list     List project details, or all projects if no...

+ksr can create a project, list a project, back a project, or list a backers backings.

     ksr back PERSON PROJECT CREDIT_CARD AMOUNT